 Save the Children knows what a difference a high-quality Head Start program can make in a community, and we understand the challenges these programs can face in communities with struggling economies and limited early education capacity.
-We have been repeatedly asked by the United States Department of Health and Human Services, Office of Head Start to take over struggling Head Start centers.
-Since 2011, we have been awarded six grants to lead struggling Head Start programs in Arkansas, Louisiana, Mississippi and North Dakota, and we have reached nearly 2,500 children through Head Start programs in our 2015 program year.
+Since 2011, we have been awarded six grants to lead struggling Head Start programs in Arkansas, Louisiana, Mississippi and North Dakota.
+In 2017, we reached more than 5,500 children directly and indirectly - including 3,700 children directly through Head Start/Early Head Start.